 Communicating clear policies and procedures for the use of your business's vehicles is one of the easiest ways to prevent auto accidents, keep your employees safer, and your vehicles in good condition.

 Require that seat belts be worn at all times

 Almost every state in the U.S. has seat belt laws.
 Though specific laws vary from state to state, wearing a seat belt remains the most effective way to save lives and reduce injuries in car accidents, reports the Center for Disease Control.
 If employees have a habit of forgetting to wear their seat belt, place a "Buckle-Up!" sticker near the car's dashboard or in a central area of the vehicle.

 Set a zero-tolerance policy for drinking and driving

 The consequences of a DUI/DWI could be severe for both your driver and your business's reputation.
 Even a single alcoholic beverage can impact a driver's reaction time.
 Instituting a policy of periodic alcohol and drug testing could help deter drinking and driving in the workplace.

 Institute training & rules that prevent distracted driving

 According to the National Highway Traffic Safety Association, in 2011 over 3,331 people were killed and over 387,000 injured in motor vehicle accidents connected to distracted driving.
 This includes using a cell phone, eating, drinking, grooming, adjusting the radio/CD player, and more.
 Distracted driving is any behavior that takes a driver's attention away from the task of driving.
-The National Safety Council's Free Cell Phone Policy Kit is a great place to start for sample policies and activities to build employee and leadership buy-in, as is Distraction.gov's Sample Employer Policy on Distracted Driving.
+The National Safety Council's Free Cell Phone Policy Kit is a great place to start for sample policies and activities to build employee and leadership buy-in, as is Road Safety at Work for a Sample Employer Policy on Distracted Driving.

 Limit vehicle use to only work-related activities